andrew/ultimate-awesome/README.md

 - [awesome-generative-art](https://github.com/camilleroux/awesome-generative-art) - Carefully curated list of awesome resources to create, learn and, drop generative art.
 - [awesome-ethereum-diagrams](https://github.com/dgeorgiev06/awesome-ethereum-diagrams) - Curated list of Ethereum infographics - L1, L2, Oracles, DeFi.
 - [awesome-language-model-analysis](https://github.com/Furyton/awesome-language-model-analysis) - This paper list focuses on the theoretical and empirical analysis of language models, especially large language models (LLMs).
 The papers in this list investigate the learning behavior, generalization ability, and other properties of language models through theoretical analysis, empirical analysis, or a combination of both.
+- [AwesomeWorldModels](https://github.com/Li-Zn-H/AwesomeWorldModels) - A Comprehensive Survey on World Models for Embodied AI.
 - [awesome-lora-lorawan](https://github.com/mcicolella/awesome-lora-lorawan) - A curated list of LoRa and LoRaWAN resources.
 - [awesome-historical-maps](https://github.com/stark1tty/awesome-historical-maps) - Historic(al) Maps: Meta guidance, tools, repositories, databases, search engines, and online resources for the exploration of Historic and Historical Maps.
 - [awesome-deepfake-porn-detection](https://github.com/subinium/awesome-deepfake-porn-detection) - Papers, repos, datasets :  deepfake and porn detection using deep learning.